 The Essential Guide To High Dynamic Range (HDR) Photography

 HDR Photography is pure fun.
-You can make the same world around you look different and enhanced using HDR or we can say High Dynamic Range Photography.
+You can make the world around you look different and enhanced using HDR (High Dynamic Range) Photography.
 HDR is all about colors, brightness, and stark contrasts.

-A camera is a great tool but it does have some shortfalls.
-A camera is not like a human eye being able to adjust the vision for the shadow or highlights in a scene.
+A camera is a great tool, but it does have some shortfalls.
+A camera is not like a human eye that is able to adjust to as a scene's shadows and highlights.
 When a scene has high contrast, sometimes the shadow details are lost in the dark and sometimes highlights get overexposed and the bright areas appear as white blobs.

 So, what is the solution?
 Well, HDR Photography is the answer.
-Using HDR Photography you can reveal all the lost details either of the shadow or the highlights in one single shot by merging multiple images all taken in varied exposures and then merged to create one image.
+Using HDR Photography, you can reveal all the details in both the shadows and the highlights in one single shot by merging multiple images taken at varied exposures.

-The technique needs to be learned and then used.
-If done wrong, the images can look as if they have been over processes.
-But if you do it in the right manner, HDR can make ordinary subjects look extraordinary and give them a wow factor.
+The technique needs a little practice.
+If done wrong, the images can look as if they have been over-processed.
+But if you do it right, HDR can make ordinary subjects look extraordinary and give them a wow factor.

-In this article, you will learn how to do HDR Photography and give your images a higher appeal.
-This article will cover all the significant aspects which you need to learn for creating stunning photographs using the HDR technique.
+In this article, you will learn how to do HDR Photography and give your images greater appeal.
+This article will cover all the significant aspects you need to learn for creating stunning photographs using the HDR technique.

 How to choose a location:

-As a beginner, you should stick to architectures and landscapes only.
+As a beginner, you should stick to architecture and landscapes at first.
 You can try out the high contrast sunsets or some old monuments as your primary subject for HDR Photography.
 You may also choose a night scene where different colored lights are available.

 Types of equipment required:

-Now day’s camera sensors are improving rapidly in term of dynamic range so you can get all the details you required in just three shots.
-Dynamic range means the darkest and the lightest tones in the image.
+Today's camera sensors are improving rapidly in terms of dynamic range so you can get all the details you required in just three shots.
+Dynamic range means capturing the darkest and the lightest tones in the image.

-Before you go out for your mission to create HDR images, we recommend you to gather the following equipment.
+Before you go out on your mission to create HDR images, we recommend you to gather the following equipment.

-1. Camera with “Auto Exposure Bracketing” (AEB) function.
-AEB function is not mandatory but if this is not present, then you have to manually adjust the camera settings in between every shot.
-This will delay the capture and you will have difficulty if you have moving subjects in the scene
+1. Camera with "Auto Exposure Bracketing" (AEB) function.
+AEB function is not mandatory, but if this is not an option, then you have to adjust the camera settings between every shot manually.
+This will delay the capture, and make it more difficult if you have moving subjects in the scene.

-4. You also need a remote shutter release cable so you don’t move your camera accidentally.
+4. You also need a remote shutter release cable to prevent any camera movement.

 5. A photo blending software for merging the images.
-Some free software are available on the internet for HDR blending but they have limited features.
+There is free software available on the internet for HDR blending, but they have limited features.
 For more control and better result, go for professional software.

-1. Be friends with your camera manual first.
-To achieve great skill in HDR Photography or any other photography, you have to first get accustomed to all the other settings of your camera.
+1. Become friends with your camera in manual mode first.
+To achieve great skill in HDR Photography or any other photography, you first have to get accustomed to all the settings of your camera.

 2. Find Auto Exposure Bracketing, an essential tool for HDR images.
 A simple bracketed sequence looks like -2, 0, +2.
-It means one exposure will be two stops underexposed, second with the right exposure and third exposure will be two stops overexposed.
+It means one exposure will be two stops underexposed, a second with the right exposure, and a third exposure will be two stops overexposed.

-3. Set Camera in AV mode and Set Aperture after this.
-The Av Mode or Aperture priority mode is the only one which will work for HDR.
-As you set the aperture, the camera sets the shutter speed.
-Always set a narrow aperture so you get deeper depth of field.
+3. Set your camera to the AV (aperture priority) mode and set your desired aperture.
+The Av Mode is the only one that will work for HDR.
+As you set the aperture, the camera adjusts the shutter speed.
+Always set a narrow aperture so you get a deeper depth of field.

-4. Determine the Metering mode which is one of the most complex areas of the camera.
+4. Determine the Metering mode, which is one of the most complex settings on the camera.
 It is how the camera samples the light for determining the right exposure for the scene.
-So, first the camera has to scene the scene, analyze and finalize the settings.
-Evaluative Metering (Canon) will be working just fine for you.
-In Nikon, it’s called "Matrix" and "Multi" in Sony cameras.
+So, first, the camera has to evaluate the scene, analyze, and finalize the settings.
+Evaluative Metering (Canon) usually works fine.
+In Nikon, it's called "Matrix" and "Multi" in Sony cameras.

 6. Change focus to manual and focus manually.
-Autofocus is not good for HDR photography, if the focus is different in different shots, it won’t merge properly.
+Autofocus is not suitable for HDR photography - if the focus is different in different shots, it won't merge properly.

 8. When everything is set, take the HDR Shots.

 MIOPS Smart can be very useful for taking HDR shots.
-All you need to do is set the correct exposure value, the number of frames (3, 5 or 7) and exposure difference between all the shots (1/3 stops, 1/2 stops, 1 stop or 2 stops), set your camera on Bulb mode and just press a button.
-It’ll take all the required shots automatically and save you from all the hassles.
+All you need to do is set the correct exposure value, the number of frames (3, 5 or 7) and exposure difference between all the shots (1/3 stops, 1/2 stops, 1 stop or 2 stops), set your camera on Bulb mode and simply press the "Play" button on the Miops Smar+ remote.
+It'll take all the required shots automatically and save you from all the hassles.

 Things to remember:

 1. Avoid moving subjects: A moving subject will not translate appropriately into HDR.
-For HDR we capture more than one shot and merge them, if you have a moving subject in your frame, it will also move in between the first and the last captured shot and create ghost effect in the final image.
+For HDR, we capture more than one shot and merge them - if you have a moving subject in your frame, it will also move between the first and the last captured shot, which creates a ghosting effect in the final image.

-2. Don’t use it to fix bad photos: HDR is a good tool but it doesn’t mean that you use it everywhere.
-Not all subjects are appropriate for HDR so use it wherever needed.
-Also, don’t use it to make bad photos looking good.
+2. Don’t use it to fix bad photos: HDR is a good tool, but it doesn't mean that you use it everywhere.
+Not all subjects are appropriate for HDR, so use it wherever needed.
+Also, do not try to use it to make bad photos look good.